gcgarner/IOTstack/docs/Updates/index.md

 `docker-compose.yml`.
 This file uses tag references (e.g. `:latest`) to get the image for that tag from hub.docker.com.
 Thus when Docker is told to pull images, it will download and update it's local cache to the newest image.
-No need to do any updates to `docker-compose.yml`.
+No need to update `docker-compose.yml` or `Dockerfile`s.

 Updating the IOTstack project templates and recreating your `docker-compose.yml` isn't usually necessary.
 Doing so isn't likely to provide much benefits, and may actually break something.
 A full update is only recommended when there is a new feature or change you need.

-!!! note "Recommended update procedure"
+!!! tip "Recommended update procedure"

     1. Shutdown your RPi, remove its storage medium and backup a full image of the storage to another machine.
-Reinstall your storage and power up your RPi.
+Reattach your storage and power up your RPi.
 To skip this step may cause a long downtime as you debug the problem.
     2. Get latest images from the web:
-       ```bash
+       ``` console
-       docker-compose pull
+       $ docker-compose pull
        ```
     3. Rebuild localy created images based on new parent images:
-       ```bash
+       ``` console
-       docker-compose build --pull --no-cache
+       $ docker-compose build --pull --no-cache
        ```
        Note: this may not do anything, depending on your selected services.
-    4. Update(recreate) containers to use new images:
+    4. Update(recreate) containers that have new images:
-       ```bash
+       ``` console
-       docker-compose up --build -d
+       $ docker-compose up --build -d
        ```

 If a service fails to start after it's updated, especially if you are updating frequently, wait for a few hours and repeat the update procedure.
-Sometimes there are bad releases published to hub.docker.com, but they are usually fixed in under half a day.
+Sometimes bad releases are published to hub.docker.com, but they are usually fixed in under half a day.
 Of course you are always welcome to report the problem to our [Discord](https://discord.gg/ZpKHnks) server.
 Usually someone else has encountered the same problem and reported the fix.

 ## Full update